OCR vs RPA vs AI (Shipamax): Which approach delivers the best approach for logistics back office automation?

 Shipamax specialises in providing automated data extraction to freight forwarders and the wider logistics industry.
 The solution is 'plug and play' - three key benefits of this are:

-- No set up or maintenance - Our proprietary, anti-template machine learning models have been trained across millions of documents.
+- No set up or maintenance - Our proprietary, anti-template machine learning models have been trained across millions of logistics documents.
 We continuously train these models.
 You'll never have to draw a template again.

 - Resource-lite roll out.
 We've all been there - the nightmare edge cases of integrations that drag out for months.
 Our out-of-the box integrations with popular ERP systems such as CargoWise mean minimal work for your internal tech team.
 We've done it, so you don't have to.

-- Seamless workflow - when rolling out this technology within your organisation, you'll need to consider workflow.
+- Seamless workflow - When rolling out this technology within your organisation, you'll need to consider workflow.
 What happens to those emails that have been automatically processed?
 What happens if something gets rejected by CargoWise?
 We've carefully crafted workflow solutions to sit natively within your current systems & processes.

 The most suitable approach for your business will ultimately come down to a number of factors, not limited to costs and workforce.
+If you are considering investing in a specialist data extraction software for logistics document, why not join one of our 15 minute live demos, where you can find out more about Shipamax.

 We'd love to talk